Lexicon

 ORIGINAL

-The title of Volume I and its central epistemological concept: witnessed equivalences that survive translation, inspection, and dispute across contexts.
-A simile asserts that two things are alike; symmetry is the mathematical discipline that specifies under what transformations the likeness holds.
-A simile of symmetry is therefore a claim of equivalence that has earned the formal apparatus required to travel — not a vague analogy but a witnessed correspondence backed by evidence of structural preservation.
-The phrase captures Volume I's argument that knowledge coordination requires not just the assertion of sameness but the specification of the conditions under which sameness can be checked, transported, and challenged.
+Witnessed equivalences that survive translation, inspection, and dispute across contexts — the central epistemological concept of Volume I. A simile asserts that two things are alike; symmetry is the mathematical discipline specifying under what transformations the likeness holds.
+The combination is precise.
+A simile of symmetry is a claim of equivalence that has earned the formal apparatus required to travel: not a vague analogy but a witnessed correspondence backed by evidence of preservation under specified transformations.
+Knowledge coordination demands not just the assertion of sameness but the specification of the conditions under which sameness can be checked, transported, and challenged.

 Solow Residual / TFP